 where $\alpha\in\reals^{p\times r}$, $\beta_{x}\in\reals^{(p-1)\times r}$ and $\beta^{\pm}\in\reals^{p\times r}$ have rank $r$, and $\theta^{\pm}\in\reals^{p-1}$ is such that $\Pi^{x}\theta^{\pm}=\pi^{\pm}$.
 Let $\indic^{+}(y)\defeq\indic\{y\geq0\}$ and $\indic^{-}(y)\defeq\indic\{y<0\}$, and set $\beta(y)\defeq\beta^{+}\indic^{+}(y)+\beta^{-}\indic^{-}(y)$.\footnote{There is unavoidably some arbitrariness with respect to how such objects are defined when $y=0$, but since these only play a role in the model when multiplied by $y$, it does not matter which convention is adopted.
 Throughout the paper, we use the functions $\indic^{\pm}(y)$ to ensure that all such definitions are mutually consistent.} Then we can define the equilibrium errors as

-Observe how \eqref{pikink} implies that the `loadings' $\alpha$ of the equilibrium errors will the same in both regimes, even though the cointegrating vectors that define those errors need not be.
-(Case~\casestat{} entails the opposite, with the cointegrating vectors being fixed, but the loadings on the equilibrium errors depending on the sign of $y_{t}$: see \citealp{DMW23stat}, Sec.\ \seclinearcoint{}.)
+Observe how \eqref{pikink} implies that the `loadings' $\alpha$ of the equilibrium errors will be the same in both regimes, even though the cointegrating vectors that define those errors need not be.
+(Case~\casestat{} entails the opposite, with fixed cointegrating vectors but loadings that depend on the sign of $y_{t}$: see \eqref{costatfactor} below.)